TEncDM: Understanding the Properties of the Diffusion Model in the Space of Language Model Encodings: Methodology

 \subsection{Decoder, $D$}

 The decoder $D$ is required to convert latent variables generated by diffusion model into textual output.
-Although a basic linear decoder can effectively reconstruct tokens with high accuracy, we employ the BERT \cite{bert} architecture for the decoder to provide it with the ability to capture context information and rectify potential errors originating from the diffusion model.
+Although a basic linear decoder can effectively reconstruct tokens with high accuracy, we employ the BERT-type \cite{bert} architecture for the decoder to provide it with the ability to capture context information and rectify potential mistakes originating from the diffusion model.
+Note that we do not use an AR decoder on purpose so as not to transfer the limitations of AR language models to the diffusion model.